What is a Self-Regulatory Organization (SRO)?

 Benefits of a Self-Regulatory Organization

 - Higher standard of conduct – With the establishment of SROs, member organizations follow a certain standard of conduct that helps promote ethical ways of doing business.
-Such can lead to investors becoming more confident in the market.
+This can lead to investors and consumers becoming more confident in the market.